op/serverless-authentication-boilerplate/README.md

 This project is aimed to be a generic authentication boilerplate for the [Serverless framework](http://www.serverless.com).

-This boilerplate is compatible with the Serverless v.1.0.0, to install Serverless framework run `npm install -g serverless`.
+This boilerplate is compatible with the Serverless v.1.30.3+, to install Serverless framework run `npm install -g serverless`.

-Webapp demo that uses this boilerplate: http://laardee.github.io/serverless-authentication-gh-pages
+Web app demo that uses this boilerplate: http://laardee.github.io/serverless-authentication-gh-pages

 If you are using Serverless framework v.0.5, see branch https://github.com/laardee/serverless-authentication-boilerplate/tree/serverless-0.5

 ## Installation

-Installation will create one DynamoDB table for OAuth state and refresh tokens.
+The installation will create one DynamoDB table for OAuth state and refresh tokens.

 1. Run `serverless install --url https://github.com/laardee/serverless-authentication-boilerplate`, clone or download the repository
 2. Rename _example.env.yml_ in _authentication_ to _env.yml_ and set [environmental variables](#env-vars).
 3. Change directory to `authentication` and run `npm install`.
 4. Run `serverless deploy` on the authentication folder to deploy authentication service to AWS.
-Notice the arn of the authorize function.
 5. (optional) Change directory and run `serverless deploy` to deploy test-token service.

 If you wish to change the cache db name, change `CACHE_DB_NAME ` in _.env_ file and `TableName` in _serverless.yml_ in Dynamo resource.

 ## Set up Authentication Provider Application Settings

-The redirect URI that needs to be defined in oauth provider's application settings is the callback endpoint of the API.
-For example if you use facebook login, the redirect URI is **https://API-ID.execute-api.us-east-1.amazonaws.com/dev/authentication/callback/facebook** and for google **https://API-ID.execute-api.us-east-1.amazonaws.com/dev/authentication/callback/google**.
+The redirect URI that needs to be defined in OAuth provider's application settings is the callback endpoint of the API.
+For example, if you use facebook login, the redirect URI is **https://API-ID.execute-api.us-east-1.amazonaws.com/dev/authentication/callback/facebook** and for google **https://API-ID.execute-api.us-east-1.amazonaws.com/dev/authentication/callback/google**.

+If you have a domain that you can use, the configuration is explained in the [custom domain name](#custom-domain) section.

 ## Services

-In this example project authentication and authorization services are separated from content API (test-token).
+In this example project authentication and authorization services are separated from the content API (test-token).

 ### Authentication